By Zach Cunningham

 - Wide receivers just don’t like being pressed off the line.

 Alignment and stance must be addressed first.
-Everything in the following article will be discussed out of a Cover 0 look.
+Everything in the following report will be discussed out of a Cover-0 look.
 When we are pressing, we will align with an inside shade (defender’s nose to receiver’s inside ear) (Figure 1).
 I like to use the nose-to-ear as a starting point because it allows my defenders to have a comfortable base with their feet.
 Some players are naturally wider and longer than others, and some guys are quicker and more explosive with a wider stance.
 We want to squeeze the line of scrimmage as much as possible, or get as close to being off-sides as we can if the wide receiver is ‘on’ the line.
 If he is ‘off’, we will align further away from the line of scrimmage and move inside more than usual.
 I want our defensive backs in a comfortable stance: knees slightly bent, butt behind, eyes up, arms loose (Figure 2).
 Putting the butt behind the defender allows more room to keep the receiver in front of the defender.
 It is going to take more steps and work for the wide out to get behind the defender.

 This is where we will win or lose on the route.
 I like to teach playing press in two phases: